sofarsophie/addressbook-level1/README.md

 #### Adding a person: `add`
 > Adds a person to the address book

-Format: `add NAME p/PHONE_NUMBER e/EMAIL`
+Format: `add NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS`
 > Words in `UPPER_CASE` are the parameters<br>
-  Phone number and email can be in any order but the name must come first.
+  Phone number, email, and address can be in any order but the name must come first.

 Examples:
-* `add John Doe p/98765432 e/johnd@gmail.com`
+* `add John Doe p/98765432 e/johnd@gmail.com a/322 Clementi Ave 2`
-* `add Betsy Crowe e/bencrowe@gmail.com p/1234567 `
+* `add Betsy Crowe e/bencrowe@gmail.com a/22 Haw Par Lane p/1234567 `

 #### Listing all persons: `list`